rodrigorc/inputmap/README.md

 The INI configuration file is quite simple.
 You can only have two types of sections:

- * `[input]`: defines an input physical device.
+ * `[input]`: defines a standard input physical device.
+ * `[steam]`: defines a SteamController input physical device.
  * `[output]`: defines an output virtual device.

 You can write as many sections of any of these as you want.

 ### `[input]` section.

-There are two mandatory values in this section:
+There are several ways to describe the device referred to by this section:

-  * `ID`: it is the device to be used as input.
-It can either be a name from `/dev/input/by-id/*` (without the path) to use the input device or the special name `Steam` for a SteamController.
+  * `dev`: The full name of the input device, such as `/dev/input/event1`.
+Since the device name is not stable across reboots, you should try other approach first.
+  * `by-id`: A shortcut to refer to a device from `/dev/input/by-id`.
+This one should be stable across reboots.
+  * `by-path`: A shortcut to refer to a device from `/dev/input/by-path`.
+This identifies the port where the device is connected plut the device itself.
+  * `usb`: A tuple of two hexadecimal values, separated by `:` that identifies the USB device, such as `1234:5678`.
+  * `pci`, `i8042`, `bluetooth`, ...: Just like `usb`, but for this other bus.
+Only one bus can be specified.

+These values are mandatory:

   * `name`: the name to refer to this device from the rest of the file.
 A single unique word, made of letters numbers and underscore.

-If `ID` is a `/dev/input/by-id/*` device, then there are these additional optional values:
+These values are optional:

   * `grab`: a boolean value (`Y` / `N`), defaults to `N`.
 If `Y` then the device is _grabbed_, that is it is prevented from sending input events to the rest of the system.

+### `[steam]` section.

-If the `ID` is `Steam` then there are these additional optional values:
+This section describes a SteamController device.
+The `name` value is mandatory, just like in `[input]`.
+Additionally, there are these possible values:

   * `serial`: Only a SteamController with this serial number will be used for this input device.
 Useful if you have several of them.
   * `mouse`: a boolean value (`Y` / `N`), defaults to `N`.
 If `N` then the builtin mouse emulation of the controller will be disabled.